Billy had a nasty boil, as big as a boiled egg

 ‘That’s if he could find it’, said his wife, into her hand.

 Then louder, ‘now Billy get your head out of the sand’!

 ‘That’s good advice’, said doctor.
-‘Listen to you wife,
+‘Listen to your wife,

-If poison gets into your body it could end your life’!
+If poison gets into your blood it could end your life’!

 ‘Suppose I let you do it, will you be scarring me’?

 ‘Don’t be so vain Billy; you’re fat and fifty three’!

 Said his wife; angered by his narcissistic trait.